Published: April 2020 | Updated: March 2023

 For example, when once vets might have merely speculated about a mysterious digestive upset’s cause—attributing it to a change in environment, companion, or food, for instance, says Latson—they now know such events do cause measurable stress on and shifts in the population of microorganisms in the gut, their overall balance, and how they interact with each other.
 Essentially, these events turn genes on and off, and the gut responds with symptoms like inflammation, stasis (inactivity), and ulcers and other pathology.

 While things can be easily upended, and you can try to avoid those situations for your pet as best you can, the FullBucket team says you can be proactive about stabilizing and then maintaining the gut microbiome so it is ready for any such insults.

 “What we’re doing in the food bowl has a tremendous effect on the overall health of the animal,” Franklin says.

 “This is something that applies across all animals, across all cases, and I think the opportunity to really harness that as we go forward is exciting,” he adds.

-To wrap your head around how to channel the strength of a healthy microbiome, you must understand your pet’s GI tract.
+To wrap your head around the strength of a healthy microbiome, you must understand your pet’s GI tract.

 Dogs and cats, like humans, are primarily enzymatic digesters, which means enzymes in our GI tracts unlock the simple sugars, proteins, and fats in our diets and the small intestine absorbs them into the bloodstream to use as energy.

-Next up, bacteria, fungi, and protozoa (tiny multicellular organisms—these are more microbes that form the gut microbiome) in the large intestine break down the remaining ingesta, extract nutrients (including electrolytes), and release them through the intestinal wall and into the bloodstream.
-Also, the large intestine absorbs water and forms feces.
+Next up, bacteria, fungi, and protozoa (all players in the gut microbiome) in the large intestine break down fiber and produce volatile fatty acids, which are released into the bloodstream for energy.
+The large intestine also absorbs water and forms feces.